 - Download our New York City Schools Guide

-- Purchase the complete Expat Arrivals New York City Guide (PDF)
+- Download our Moving to New York City Guide (PDF)

 Living in New York City as an expat

-At first, moving to New York can be frustrating; expats must learn to manage the competitive housing market, adjust to a new system of schooling, and find adequate employment.
-The work environment and the Manhattan lifestyle are brisk and energetic, and enjoying the fruits of labour is the best part of working in the Big Apple.
+At first, moving to New York can be frustrating; new arrivals must learn to manage the competitive housing market, adjust to a new schooling system and find lucrative employment.
+The work environment and the Manhattan lifestyle are brisk and energetic, and enjoying the fruits of one's labour is the best part of working in the Big Apple.

 Further reading